People (magazine): Most Intriguing People of the Year

 At the end of each year People magazine famously selects 25 news-making individuals or couples who have received much media attention over the past 12 months and showcases them in a special year-end issue, the '25 Most Intriguing People of the Year'.
 This series of full-page features and half-page featurettes includes world leaders and political activists, famous actors and entertainers, elite athletes, prominent business people, accomplished scientists and occasionally members of the public whose stories have made an unusual impact in news or tabloid media.

 100 Most Beautiful People

 Peoples 100 Most Beautiful People is an annual list of 100 people judged to be the most beautiful individuals in the world.
 Until 2006, it was the 50 Most Beautiful People.

 Julia Roberts holds the record for most times named, with five.
 Michelle Pfeiffer, Jennifer Aniston, and Kate Hudson have appeared twice.

-In 2020, Goldie Hawn, Kate Hudson, and Hudson's daughter Rani made history becoming the first multigenerational cover stars of the Beautiful Issue.
+In 2020, Goldie Hawn, Kate Hudson, and Hudson's daughter Rani became the first multigenerational cover stars of the Beautiful Issue.
 In addition, Hawn and her granddaughter concurrently became the oldest and youngest to cover the Beautiful Issue.